See here for the current or recent model call.

 Pay?
 For the right model and for the right projects, I do pay.
 Also, I provide you with a unique set of photos that you can use for personal use only or self-promotion in personal blogs, personal social networking services (SNS, like Facebook, Instagram, Google+, Model Mayhem, etc), for sharing with friends, for application portfolios, etc. On social networks, always link the photo to me, and I will do the same for you.

 What do we do?
-Shoots are typically two hours (or three hours if we have a makeup artist), usually the most interesting photos taken in the last half hour.
-I usually send detailed modelling information about the shoot a few days before the shoot especially to help new models.
+Shoots are typically two hours (or three hours if we have a makeup artist), usually the most interesting photos are taken in the last half hour.
+I usually send detailed modelling information about the shoot a few days before the shoot especially to help new models (also see How to Model).
 We will first meet at the shoot venue or other convenient location and chat a little about the shoot, and you can ask questions.
 You sign the model release and we start shooting.
 I’ll need to first take some test shots to get my camera set up right for the lighting conditions, and then we get into it.
 There will be changes of poses, themes, and styles through the shoot, which will require new adjustments to the camera set up and more test shots.
 Just relax and enjoy the experience.

 Model Release: I’ll ask you to sign a model release.
 It will allow the images to be used for editorial, advertising posters (TV, print, web, etc), news and media, travel brochures, websites (including professional and amateur blogs), calendars, product packaging, book or album covers, anything legal.
 Can there be usage restrictions?
 Perhaps geographical restrictions are possible, but not guaranteed.
 My photos are mainly used in North America, Europe, and Australia.